the-alex-g/gamedevclass_adventure/README.md

 This function reads the file "name.adv" into a string and feeds it into `eval_commands`, which populates a dictionary with the nodes of the game.
 The function returns this dictionary.

 ### load_default_adventure()
-Loads a predetermined string into an adventure dictionary with `eval_commands`.
+Loads a predetermined string into a file named "default_adventure.adv".

 ### eval_commands(string, root)
 This function interprets the adventure code and calls the appropriate python functions using `run_command`.
 These functions modify the `root` object.